 Whether you love to drink verë e bardhë (white ) or verë e kuqe (red wine), you won’t be disappointed.
-The best is the merlot and the cabernet and some wines produced from local rrush (grapes) such as the wines of Korça and Shkodra.
-In villages, it is common that families produce their wine.
+The best is the merlot and the cabernet, and some wines are produced from local rrush (grapes), such as the wines of Korça and Shkodra.
+In villages, it is common that families to produce their wine.
 Even though this wine has a bitter taste, authenticity lovers will be delighted.

 Bozë has four ingredients: corn and wheat flour, sugar, and water.
 People from the Gorani people living in the mountainous Gora region situated between Albania, Serbia, and Macedonia have had a long-standing tradition of producing this type of millet beer.
-This beverage is made by fermenting millet (Panicum miliaceum, called prosok in the local language) with no added malt with an acidic flavor and a light alcohol content.
+This beverage is made by fermenting millet (Panicum miliaceum, called prosok in the local language) with no added malt, an acidic flavor, and a light alcohol content.

 A Drink For Men Made By Women

 Many Albanian women produce brandy even though it is considered a “drink for men” in a traditionally patriarchal society.
 Traditionally, women were taught to make brandy by their mothers-in-law, and they pass that knowledge on to their daughters-in-law.
 Because of that, Raki that local families produce is most popular since they give the brandy an extra dimension.
 They are more careful and taste more delicate.